iPhone 11 rumors: Everything Apple could announce Tuesday

-We're counting down the hours until Apple unveils its next-generation iPhone on Tuesday in Cupertino, California.
+We're counting down the hours until Apple unveils its next-generation iPhone on later today in Cupertino, California.
 Apple faces some real challenges in making what's expected -- a handful of modest changes -- sound like must-haves.
-Further ramping up the degree of difficulty is that the most exciting rumors about forthcoming Apple phones don't concern the iPhone 11.
+Some of those potential changes include three rear-facing cameras, bilateral charging and a new A13 processor.
+However, the most exciting rumors about forthcoming Apple phones don't concern the iPhone 11.
 Instead, the really cool stuff -- including the 5G iPhone, the folding iPhone, the iPhone with a laser-guided 3D time-of-flight camera and in-display fingerprint sensor -- is slated for 2020 (or beyond).

 So, then, what exactly are we getting this year?